 The Florida Statues set forth the procedure to relocate a child.
 Unless the parties can agree to the relocation, the parent desiring to relocate must file a Supplemental Petition for Relocation.
 The parent desiring the relocation bears the burden of proof, by a preponderance of the evidence, that the relocation is in the child’s best interest.
 Once that burden of proof is met, the burden of proof shifts to the objecting parent to demonstrate that the relocation is not in the best interest of the child.

-The child relocation statute contains thirty factors that the trial court is required to consider in ruling on a Supplemental Petition for Relocation.
+The child custody relocation statute contains over thirty factors that the trial court is required to consider in ruling on a Supplemental Petition for Relocation.
 Some of the factors that the Court is required to consider include: (a) the nature of each of the parent’s relationship with the child; (b) the impact the relocation will have on the child’s educational, physical and emotional development; (c) the ability to preserve the child’s relationship with the nonrelocating parent; (d) whether the relocation will enhance the quality of life for the parent and the child; and (e) whether the relocation will improve the parent’s economic circumstances.
 The determination of whether it would be in the child’s best interest to relocate is decided at the final hearing and must be made based upon substantial and competent evidence.